5 Tips For Fishing Without Bait

 Take Advantage of the Many Hiding Holes in the Stream

-If the stream has numerous channels and holes, you can catch fish using the pipe method.
+You can catch fish using the pipe method if the stream has numerous channels and holes.
 This fun and simple technique will require you to get a black PVC pipe instead of a white one.
 A white pipe can scare small fish like trout away.

 If the pipe mechanism has trapped any trout, you will know.
-Unfortunately, this fishing method has a low likelihood of catching fish, so you must be patient.
+Unfortunately, this fishing method is less likely to catch fish, so you must be patient.
 And you can increase your probability of catching something by adding several PVC pipes.

 The more channels you create in the water, the higher the likelihood of catching more fish.
 You can even place one end of the pipes near their hiding places to increase your chance of catching something.